 Bullying by means of sexual or physical abuse is more obvious to any observer as well as the victim, even if they cannot intervene in the abuse.
 However, in covert emotional abuse bullying plays its devious and pervasive hand, often in the confusion and manipulations briefly described above.
 While no two situations are alike, and endemic cultural influences also play a part, here is a fuller list of covert bullying behaviors:

 - Blaming and reverse-blaming – always one-sided, (flipped around) and laid at the victim’s feet;

 - Broken promises — built on a foundation of lying and a lack of integrity;

 - Cover-ups –– a molehill of good to cover up a mountain of bad—e.g., giving gifts to confuse;

-- Crazy making behaviors –– a “cousin” of gaslighting — Intentional distortions of reality for the purpose of making the victim (doubt memory, ability to discern, and) feel confused and “crazy;”
+- Crazy making behaviors –– a “cousin” of gaslighting — Distortions of reality that cause victims to doubt memory, subdue their ability to discern, and ultimately feel confused and “crazy;”

-- Deflection –– directly or indirectly preventing all possibility of resolving conflicts through blocking and diverting (and stonewalling);
+- Deflection –– directly or indirectly preventing all possibility of resolving conflicts through blocking and diverting or stonewalling;

 - Disavowal — the belittling and devaluing of the importance of one’s abusive behavior upon another;